kennethgoodman/pythonClass/README.md

 'f' in between('a','d') # False
 ```

-To include the between function in your code, on the top of your code write:
+To include the between function in your code, download the class file and place it in the same directory as the one you are writing the homework's answer in.
+Then on the top of your code write:

 ```python
 from helperFunctions import *